 The best source of selenium is Brazil nuts.
 Best of all, you only need four of these nuts a day to get a sufficient amount.

 Didn’t think fat would come into the healthy habits equation, did you?
 Although you might stay away from fats because of waistline worries, the truth is there are good fats that should be part of your diet if you want to have supple, plump skin.

-Ageing causes your skin to thin, become less flexible, and sag, so you need to fill up with the right kind of fat that will keep it elastic but firm.
+Aging causes your skin to thin, become less flexible, and sag, so you need to fill up with the right kind of fat that will keep it elastic but firm.
 These good fats are found in foods such as seeds, nuts, salmon, and avocado.

 Your skin can’t be radiant if it is filled with acne, so top up on Vitamin B-rich foods to smooth and replenish your complexion.
 Vitamin B3, for instance, helps the skin to lock in hydration so that it stays moist and soft.
 If you don’t eat enough foods containing B-vitamins, your skin can become dry, irritated, or even suffer acne flare-ups.

 Interestingly, eggs are a source of B-vitamins, so they’re a great breakfast choice – and eat the yolk!
-It is filled with biotin, a water-soluble B-vitamin that protects your skin against signs of ageing while aiding cell growth.
+It is filled with biotin, a water-soluble B-vitamin that protects your skin against signs of aging while aiding cell growth.